-When kids are encouraged to be themselves, respected for their opinion, and are encouraged to share it, they are more likely to have a higher self-esteem and feelings of self-worth.
+When kids are encouraged to be themselves, respected for their opinion, and asked to share it, they are more likely to have a higher self-esteem and a better feeling of self-worth.

 Make it fun

 If kids aren't paying attention or participating, how much are they learning?
 Whether it's using a game to teach a concept or motivating kids with a little friendly competition, keeping kids engaged is essential.